virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Security Analysis

 \section{Security Analysis}

-We implemented \sysname on both QEMU and \FVP platforms.
-In total we made 11.9K lines of code (LoCs) insertions or changes, as shown in Table~\ref{table:loc}.
+\para{\TCB} Our implementation is built upon the TMM Dispatcher(TMMD) and SPMC framework.
+In total we made 20.1K lines of code (LoCs) insertions or changes, as shown in Table~\ref{table:loc}.
 We stress that most of our code base can be reused by CCA with only a few changes with the help of pre-defined macros.
 For example, \TMM uses Virtualization Secure Translation Table Base Register (\path{VSTTBR_EL2}) as the base register for stage 2 of the S-EL1\&0 translation regime, while CCA uses the Virtualization Translation Table Base Register (\path{VTTBR}) register as the base register.